Do you need car insurance?

 Pricing

-The price of your car insurance plan can vary greatly from company to company.
-However, there are some factors that all insurance providers will take into account when calculating your policy price.
+The price of car insurance plans vary greatly from company to company.
+However, there are some factors that all insurance providers will take into account when calculating your policy price:

 • Your Car

 • The type of car you drive is going to greatly impact your price.
-Most every company will have a sliding scale for policy costs based on the make, model, mileage, age and value of the vehicle.
+Most companies will have a sliding scale for policy costs based on the make, model, mileage, age and value of the vehicle.
+Basically, the cheaper your vehicle, the cheaper your policy.

 • Where You Live

-• Your location is also going to be a determinate of your policy price.
+• Your location is also going to factor into your policy price.
 Relevant factors include crime rates, accident rates, the state, and whether you live in an urban area.

 • Driving Habits and You

 • Your driving habits will also be considered in the price calculation.
-Some companies will charge more if you drive a lot or have to commute every day.
+Some companies will charge more if you drive a lot.

 • Your official driving record might come into question.
-An extensive history of traffic violations and accidents will affect the rate you get.
+An extensive history of traffic violations and accidents will raise your rate.

 • Age, gender and martial status will also be taken into account.
-For example, younger drivers have a higher accident rate and so most people under the age of 25 will have higher rates.
+For example, younger drivers get into accidents more often, so most people under the age of 25 will have higher rates.

 Deals – A lot of providers will also give special deals, like the ones you see in advertisements.
 Some are just a small break, but it never hurts to shop around to look for the best promotions.